elixir-europe/rdmkit/pages/national_resources/no_resources.md

   - name: openscience.no
     description: general information about open research, especially open access and guidance for researchers and institutions
     url: https://www.openscience.no/
-  - name: nettskjema
+  - name: Nettskjema
-    description: nettskjema is a solution for designing and managing data collections using online forms and surveys.
+    description: Nettskjema is a solution for designing and managing data collections using online forms and surveys.
     It can be used for collecting sensitive data and offers a high degree of security and privacy.
-    how_to_access: Feide, TSD or ID-porten.
+    how_to_access: FEIDE, TSD, or ID-porten.
     related_pages:
       your_tasks: [sensitive]
       tool_assembly: [tsd]